10 Things You Need to Know About Hospice Care

 There’s a common belief that entering hospice care signifies that doctors have given up.
 On the contrary, hospice care focuses on comfort, dignity, and maximizing the quality of life.
 While it shifts the focus from curative treatment to symptom management, the goal is to help individuals live their remaining days in the most fulfilling way possible.

-Many fear that dying in hospice means dying alone or some think.
+Many fear that dying in hospice means dying alone, or so they think.
 However, hospice care emphasizes emotional and social support.
 Patients are often surrounded by loved ones, and hospice teams ensure that privacy, dignity, and comfort are priorities.

 How Much Does Hospice Care Cost?